VCCAA

 Through the efforts and help

-of many people, the Chinese Language School Library currently carries many
+of many people, the Chinese Language School Library currently carries

 books, journals and newspapers, videos and cassettes.
-We welcome members’ patronage, and your tax-deductible donations

 are greatly appreciated.

-Lion Dance Troupe
+Lion Dance Troupe& Kung Fu